• Skip to main content

 The book suggests that basic reasons for intervening include: a defect in the filling, the identification of tooth decay or a fracture line in the tooth, and pain on biting.
 And states that short of the presence of one or more of these symptoms, making a compelling case for crown placement can be difficult.

-Of course as it should, the book expounds on more detailed scenarios and considerations that could be factors that tip the scale in favor of one treatment approach over the other.
-But the salient point we took away was that the act of crown placement can have unintended consequences, and as such a decision to place one must be based on a reasonable justification.
+Of course, as it should, the book expounds on more detailed scenarios and considerations that could be factors that tip the scale in favor of one treatment approach over the other.
+But the salient point we took away from this text was that the act of crown placement can have unintended consequences, and as such a decision to place one must be based on a reasonable justification.

 (We’ll also state that we noticed that there’s an added implication here that large fillings (at least those that survive an initial number of years) can make a reasonable choice for teeth.)

-Obviously, with this subject there are no cut and dried answers.
-The hope is, base on both their knowledge and clinical experience, that your dentist has the ability to formulate an educated opinion about which of your teeth have a true need for a crown.
+Obviously, with this subject, there are no cut-and-dried answers.
+The hope is, based on both their knowledge and clinical experience, that your dentist can provide an educated opinion about which of your teeth have a true need for a crown.

 ▲ Section references – Stefanac